Carbon-14

 Carbon-14, C-14, ^{14}C or radiocarbon, is a radioactive isotope of carbon with an atomic nucleus containing 6 protons and 8 neutrons.
-Its presence in organic matter is the basis of the radiocarbon dating method pioneered by Willard Libby and colleagues (1949) to date archaeological, geological and hydrogeological samples.
 Carbon-14 was discovered on February 27, 1940, by Martin Kamen and Sam Ruben at the University of California Radiation Laboratory in Berkeley, California.
 Its existence had been suggested by Franz Kurie in 1934.
+Its presence in organic matter is the basis of the radiocarbon dating method pioneered by Willard Libby and colleagues (1949) to date archaeological, geological and hydrogeological samples.

 There are three naturally occurring isotopes of carbon on Earth: carbon-12 (^{12}C), which makes up 99% of all carbon on Earth; carbon-13 (^{13}C), which makes up 1%; and carbon-14 (^{14}C), which occurs in trace amounts, making up about 1.2 atoms per 10^{12} atoms of carbon in the atmosphere. ^{12}C and ^{13}C are both stable; ^{14}C is unstable, with half-life 5700±30 years, decaying into nitrogen-14 (^{14}N) through beta decay.
-Pure carbon-14 would have a specific activity of 62.4 mCi/mmol (2.31 GBq/mmol), or 164.9 GBq/g.
+Pure carbon-14 would have a molar activity of 62.4 mCi/mmol (2.31 GBq/mmol), or specific activity of 164.9 GBq/g.
 The primary natural source of carbon-14 on Earth is cosmic ray action on nitrogen in the atmosphere, and it is therefore a cosmogenic nuclide.
 Open-air nuclear testing between 1955 and 1980 contributed to this pool, however.

 The different isotopes of carbon do not differ appreciably in their chemical properties.
 This resemblance is used in chemical and biological research, in a technique called carbon labeling: carbon-14 atoms can be used to replace nonradioactive carbon, in order to trace chemical and biochemical reactions involving carbon atoms from any given organic compound.